dakshces/Web-Browser/README.md

 ### Installing

 * [Github Link](https://github.com/dakshces/Web-Browser)
-Go to the above link and download the finished Eclipse Java project from the master branch.
+Go to the mentioned link and download the finished Eclipse Java project from the master branch.

 Eclipse Instructions
 --------------------